Ioka-Technologies/asyncapi-template/README.md

 # AsyncAPI Templates Monorepo

 Generate production-ready async messaging systems from your AsyncAPI specifications.
-This monorepo contains two complementary templates that work together to provide a complete full-stack development experience.
+This monorepo contains three complementary templates that work together to provide a complete full-stack development experience.

 ## Templates